NPO ESCOT:value-creating non-profit organization

 The intermediate values of the reference literature and the Chiba Prefecture annual average wind speed (underlined values) were used for the estimation of the surface current speed.
 The specific gravity difference caused by the difference in water temperature was ignored because it is minor, unlike the pumping of deep seawater.

-Table 3-5: Estimated sea surface diffusion area of upwelling water
+Table 3-5: Estimated sea surface diffusion area of upwelled water

 *The diffusion area (water layer thickness = 0.1m) is estimated to be approximately 4,370m2/day